 Consider the case of brain surgery.
 Plus or minus 0.7 inches could be the difference between walking out of hospital with a spring in your step, or pushing up daisies come spring.
 Or consider snooker, where 0.7 inches could be the difference between potting the black, and potting the white.

-So you've gotten your Xperia Z Ultra?
-Did you know you can use an ordinary pencil or ballpoint pen as a stylus on the screen?
-It allows you to write digitally on the screen with very high precision.
-We recently reviewed a great app that works well with the pen/pencil stylus feature on the Z Ultra.
-Check out our review on the free Papyrus app here Sony continues building the Android portfolio with the Sony Xperia Z Ultra, their take on the ‘phablet’ market.
+Sony continues building the Android portfolio with the Sony Xperia Z Ultra, their take on the ‘phablet’ market.
 Drawing an obvious comparison with the Samsung Galaxy Mega, the handset with the 6.44 inched TFT screen, and specs to match is making a very attractive argument on how phablets should work.

 The Sony Cyber-short QX10 is here to fill a need you had no idea needed filled.
 It mates the improved pictures of a good point-and-shoot camera with your smartphone.
 Rather than build a phone with a high-powered camera like the Galaxy S4 Zoom, the QX10 is a stand-alone unit that works with any Android smartphone.
 (Or the iPhone, if that's how you roll.)Using wireless (NFC and WIfi Direct) the QX10 pairs with your phone (or tablet if you're into that) and the device's screen becomes the live-view from the lens.